-The Appeal Committee, which is chaired by The Executive Vice President of Academic Affairs (EVPAA) has Twenty business days in which to hear all sides of the matter, and respond to the student concerning the action taken.
-If the student agrees with Committee's decision he or she will be asked to sign the related report and the Complaint Form.
+The EVPAA has Twenty (20) business days to hear all sides of the matter and provide a report to the student of the action taken and if the student agrees with the report he or she will be asked to sign the report and the Complaint Form.
+All parties are expected to respect the concluding decision of the EVPAA.
+The decision of the EVPAA is final.